sashaegorov/vagrant-ansible-cassandra/README.md

 # Introduction

-Easily provision Cassandra cluster using Ansible with Vagrant & Virtualbox.
+Easily provision Cassandra 2 cluster using Ansible with Vagrant & Virtualbox.

 ## Prerequisites

-* Versions of [Virtualbox](https://www.virtualbox.org/) v.5.0.14 and [Vagrant](https://www.vagrantup.com/downloads) v.1.8.1 are known to work
+* Versions of [Virtualbox](https://www.virtualbox.org/) _v.5.0.14_ and [Vagrant](https://www.vagrantup.com/downloads) _v.1.8.1_ are known to work
 * [Ansible](http://docs.ansible.com/intro_installation.html) installed on host

 ## Provisioning

 Clone the project and run `vagrant up --parallel` in project directory.

-Your cluster will be ready shortly depending on your internet connection.
+Your cluster will be ready ~~shortly~~ in some time, depending on your Internet connection.
 The initial boot takes some time as Ansible has to download, install and configure Cassandra on each node.
 Subsequent reboots are fast.

 Nodes will be running on: `192.168.56.1X`.